“Affordable, no frills, wilderness silver salmon fishing” would well describe this wonderful operation near Cordova, Alaska.

 Reservations & Rates

-Included in your angling package at the Hidden Cove Camp is lodging, round-trip transportation between Cordova and Hidden Cove Lodge, boats and professional guide service, home-cooked meals and wine with dinners.
+Included in your angling package at the Hidden Cove Camp is lodging, round-trip transportation between Cordova and Hidden Cove Lodge, boats and limited professional guide service, home-cooked meals and wine with dinners.
 Also includes all applicable municipal rents, user fees, and sales taxes.

 Not included in your angling package at Hidden Cove Camp are fishing licenses, favorite alcoholic beverages, tackle, gratuities and flights to and from Cordova, Alaska.